 Yellow Pine Trail is a 9 mile out and back trail located near Kamas, Utah and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 Steam at full volume.
 Made it up 3.75 miles and the snow pac was sketchy so we turned back.
 Trail was steady upwards with some significant grade at times.
 Plenty of rocks so don't plan on any speed records with your descent.
 Enjoyable afternoon hike.